adsc-hls/fcuda/README.md

 - FCUDA can only support CUDA C 4.5 at this moment.
 C++ syntax and texture memory is not yet supported.

 ##FCUDA Setup
+- Open the script **env_vars.sh** at the top-level directory.
+Add the path of FCUDA and other software according to the setup of your system in this file.
+After that, execute the command `source env_vars.sh` to export all the defined environment variables.

 - Change the directory to *fcuda_src/*.
 The compiler is written in Java.
 Hence, Java compiler (javac) is required.
 Please install openjdk.
 Alternatively, you can run the script: `python setup_packages.py` to automatically install all the required software.